King Charles III's coronation: Timings for Kiwi royal watchers

-King Charles III's coronation will kick off on Saturday night (May 6) New Zealand time, with a late night in store for those wanting to see it through to the balcony wave conclusion.
+King Charles III's coronation will kick off on Saturday night (May 6) New Zealand time, with a late night in store for those wanting to see it through to the balcony wave at the conclusion of the official events.

 Melissa Stokes and Daniel Faitaua will host 1News Presents: Their Majesties' Coronation from 7pm on TVNZ 1, TVNZ+ and 1News.co.nz.